 The vast majority of cars nowadays come with some sort of built-in amplifier.
 These amplifiers aren’t external.
-They’re usually built into the headunit ,and they’re not as powerful as you may have once thought.
+They’re usually built into the headunit, and they’re not as powerful as you may have once thought.
+So how do you choose the best car amplifier for your car?

 If you care about sound quality, it just doesn’t really get any better than a powerful car audio amp that will breathe life into your music,bringing out all of its excitement and sharpness.

 Purchasing a good car amplifier might be a bit overwhelming, especially since there are different types of amplifiers in the market.
+In this guide, we take a look at how to choose the best car amplifier for your car.
 If you are on the lookout for an amplifier, here are a few different factors you should pay close attention to, in order to get the right amplifier for your money.

 Channels – What is the Right Number of Channels ?